-The Second City Divide is a 400 mile (638 km) bikepacking route linking two of the UK’s second biggest cities, from Glasgow in Scotland to Manchester in North England.
+The Second City Divide is a 400 mile (638 km) bikepacking route linking two of the UK’s second-biggest cities, Glasgow in Scotland and Manchester in the North West of England.
 Although the total route itself is relatively new, the tracks, trails and roads that it follows are anything but - dating back to neolithic times or roman roads that carve their signature straight lines across the remote moorland countryside.

-Due to the nature of the terrain, you’ll probably find that a gravel bike is best for the Second City Divide as there is a fair amount of linking lanes.
-Be prepared for some hike-a-bike though, and that the last few days gets rather chunky on the Pennine Bridleway — a rigid or lightweight hardtail XC bike could also work here.
+Due to the nature of the terrain, you’ll probably find that a gravel bike is best for the Second City Divide as there are a fair amount of linking lanes.
+Be prepared for some hike-a-bike though, and that the last few days get rather chunky on the Pennine Bridleway — a rigid or lightweight hardtail XC bike could also work here.

 Check out more about the Second City Divide from the route masters and locals Luke and Christian here: secondcitydivide.cc

-The start of the Second City Divide route rolls out of bustling Glasgow climbing straight up to Whitwell, the UK’s largest onshore wind farm.
+The start of the Second City Divide rolls out of bustling Glasgow climbing straight up to Whitelee, the UK’s largest onshore wind farm.
 These wide gravel traffic free tracks heading South East are a treat and a sign of what's to come.

-After Whitlee, the route contours round the city of Glasgow to the South East, passing closeby Lanark.
+After Whitelee, the route contours round the city of Glasgow to the…

 Make sure you're well stocked before you leave Abington as today will take you much more remote into the depths of the Scottish forests on the Captain's Way.

 Cross the River Clyde as you head out of town, out towards more high Scottish wind farms up around Tinny Bank.
 It's a peaceful area where you might…